AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/webhooks-updated.md

 ### Configure the webhook's data structure {#configure-the-webhook-s-data-structure}

-In order to recognize the data structure of the incoming payload, Workfront Fusion parses sample data that you send to the displayed address.
+In order to recognize the data structure of the incoming payload, [!DNL Workfront Fusion] parses sample data that you send to the displayed address.
 You can supply the sample data by making a change in the service or app that will make that service or app call the webhook.
 For example, you could remove a file.

-Or you can follow the steps below to send the sample data via the HTTP > Make a request module.
+Or you can follow the steps below to send the sample data via the [!UICONTROL HTTP] > [!UICONTROL Make a request] module.

-1. Create a new scenario with the **HTTP** > **Make a request** module
+1. Create a new scenario with the **[!UICONTROL HTTP]** > **[!UICONTROL Make a request]** module

 1. Configure the module with the following values: